DLASTHR: Gold Coast

+2020s

 Samer Marcus life attempts

-In June 2020, Samer Marcus, a senior member of the Assyrian gang, was shot when a man unleashed a number of shots as one hit Marcus in the face.
+In June 2020, Samer Marcus was shot when a man unleashed a number of shots as one hit Marcus in the face.
 It was revealed that Marcus had driven to Bonnyrigg Heights to confront a 33-year-old man he had a grievance with.
 Marcus turned up at hospital with a gunshot wound three days after being hit with the bullet.
-Adam Saliba was charged with ten offences, including shooting with intent to murder and discharging a firearm.
+Adam Saliba, a childhood friend and member of the crime gang, was charged with ten offences, including shooting with intent to murder and discharging a firearm.
 Marcus was also charged with concealing information from police after not reporting that he was shot.